The global supply chain has never been more complex—or more critical.

 This post explores how these startups are driving change in the supply chain, highlights 10 innovative companies, and presents three promising startup ideas for entrepreneurs looking to enter this space.

-What is a supply chain startup?
+Why 2026 is a pivotal moment for supply chain tech

 How are supply chain startups disrupting the industry?

-Supply chain startups are bringing efficiency, resilience, and innovation to an industry that has historically relied on manual processes and fragmented systems.
 Advances in technology are allowing businesses to manage supply chains with greater visibility, automation, and predictive capabilities.
 Here are some key areas sparking this disruption.

 Real-time data and AI-driven decision-making